kaievns/the-log/posts/lead/drafts/how-to-build-culture.md

 [inner workings of a culture](/posts/we0V4) -- yes, a shameless plug -- you know I have a rather specific view on the subject.

-And so, today, I wanted to step away from generalisms and talk more specifics: how to actually build a decent culture.
+And so, today, I wanted to step away from those generalisms and talk more
+specifics: how to actually build a decent culture.
 And yes, it doesn't have to involve buying a ping-pong table and hanging the company values posters in the office.

 ## What are the rules

 As I said in my previous article, I'm not a huge fan of values based culture creation.
-Because it's not specific enough for the actual goal we're trying to achieve.
-And so, instead I will talk about it in terms of creating a good solid environment conducive to creative work, such as software engineering.
+Because it's not specific enough for the actual goal we're trying to achieve; which is building a great engineering culture.
+And so, instead, I will talk about it in terms of creating a good solid environment conducive to creative work, such as software engineering.

 My main problem with values driven environments is that they tend to mostly contain and proliferate the founders values rather than the group's needs and